-Using a decent sized drill bit (3/8″ or larger), drill many holes through the bottom of the barrel to promote good drainage.
-Container gardens need to drain well in order provide healthy environments for the plants that grow inside them.
+Using a decent-sized drill bit (3/8″ or larger), drill many holes through the bottom of the barrel to promote good drainage.
+Container gardens need to drain well in order to provide healthy environments for the plants that grow inside them.

 I wanted to raise the really big barrel off of the ground just a little bit so it would be easier to move around and position in my backyard.